ashraffyi/Data-Engineering-Capstone-Project/README.md

 -   The Admin0 level population could be different from the sum of Admin1 level population since they may be from different sources.

 Disclaimer: *The names of locations included on the Website correspond with the official designations used by the U.S. Department of State.
 The presentation of material therein does not imply the expression of any opinion whatsoever on the part of JHU concerning the legal status of any country, area or territory or of its authorities.
 The depiction and use of boundaries, geographic names and related data shown on maps and included in lists, tables, documents, and databases on this website are not warranted to be error free nor do they necessarily imply official endorsement or acceptance by JHU.

-The end case is to have the data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people cases (Confirmed, Deaths, Recovered, Active), Bed Utilization Rate caused by COVID-19 for a time duration of 30-days in United States based on historical data.
-This will help hospitals to better manage hospital's resource utilization.

 **Update frequency**
 -   Only when a new FIPS code added by U.S. Department of State.